SkyLabIoT/LoRaEdge_BasicTracking/ModemE update/README.md

 UPDATELRCHIP107 contains modem-E version 1.0.7

+The python script is depended on the pyserial libary.
+If pyserial is already installed and the script is not working, please uninstall and reinstall pyserial.

 ## How to update
 Updating the modem firmware goes as follows.
 The host PC must have Phyton installed.